This article is part of a larger series on How to Do Payroll.

 Businesses that pay SUTA in full and on time can claim a tax credit of up to 5.4% on their Federal Unemployment Tax Act (FUTA) taxes—FUTA is 6% on the first $7,000 of an employee’s earnings.

 South Dakota does not require that businesses carry workers’ compensation insurance, though it does recommend it.
-Workers’ compensation insurance provides benefits to employees who suffer on-the-job injuries and can help protect you from lawsuits.
+Workers’ compensation insurance provides benefits to employees who suffer on-the-job injuries and can help protect businesses from lawsuits.

 For more information on workers’ compensation, providers, and costs, check out our workers’ comp guide.